The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Choice of particles

 The undulator parameters --- the muon energy, magnetic field, number of periods, and shape, which need not be sinusoidal --- will determine the photon energy, photon bandwidth, angular width of the photon beam, and the pair production rate.
 The actual choice of parameters will be a trade-off between these properties and will depend on the details of future technological development.
 However, a guess at reasonable parameters shows that they do not seem to be too challenging; indeed, some of them are already possible with present-day technology.
 For example, for a muon energy of $6 \times 10^{14}$\,GeV, the undulator wavelength, given by~(\ref{Undulator equation}), is 160 m, and the required magnetic field is 0.02 T. The energy loss distance with this field is $\approx 7000$\,m, which would give $N \approx 50$ undulator periods.

 To achieve a narrow bandwidth the number of periods can be increased by using a design of the type shown in Figure~\ref{undulator}, where the magnetic field is only non-zero for a small part of each undulator period.
-This has the further advantage of giving a narrow beam; the photons are emiited into a cone of angular width approximately $1/{\gamma \sqrt{N}}$, where $N$ is the number of undulator periods.
-As we will see in section~\ref{interaction region}, it is desirable for the beam to be as narrow as possible so that the interaction region can be long.

 However, if $l_B$ is too small, pair production will not be suppressed.
 This is because the phase per undulator period, $\phi$, goes as $\theta^2 \propto l_B^2$ while the number of undulator periods goes as $N \propto \frac{1}{l_B}$.
 Thus for sufficiently small $l_B$ the total phase over the length of the undulator, $N\phi$, will become small and there will be no cancellation.
 This only occurs for very small $l_B$, however: pair production will be supressed as long as $N\phi \gtrsim 2\pi$, and for symmetrical electron-positron pairs\footnote{For \emph{asymmetric} pairs the two particles will have different phases and the slower particle can even have a phase that is a multiple of $2 \pi$; however, the faster particle will always have a phase that is between 0.5 and 1 times the phase for a symmetric pair and so the supression will still occur.} this is still satisfied for $l_B \approx 0.2$\,m, corresponding to $N \approx 16000$ and $\phi \approx 0.005$.
-For these parameters the bandwidth of the undulator would be $\sim \frac{1}{16000}$ and the angular width of the photon beam would be $\sim 10^{-18}$.
+For these parameters the bandwidth of the undulator would be $\sim \frac{1}{16000}$.